Bury St Edmunds

 The Cornhill And Buttermarket

-Bury St Edmunds’ traditional town centre has a range of shops, from well-established independents such as Palmers fashion store to major high street brands including Marks & Spencer, Boots, Laura Ashley and WHSmith.
+Bury St Edmunds’ traditional town centre has a range of shops, from well-established independents such as Palmers fashion store to major high street brands including Marks & Spencer, Boots, Laura Ashley (due to close in September 2018) and WHSmith.

 Leading from the town centre to the panoramic sweep of Angel Hill, Abbeygate Street is lined with small boutiques, gift shops, cafes and restaurants, including branches of Pizza Express and Prezzo.